singh-man/books/crackingTheCoding/17_hard.md

 The question is: what is the next value in the list?
 The next value will be one of these:

 - 3 * (some previous number in list)
 - 5 * (some previous number in list)
 - 7 * (some previous number in list)

 If this  doesn't immediately jump out at you, think about it this way: whatever the next value (let's call it nv) is, divide it by 3.
 Will that number have already appeared?
 As long as nv has factors of 3 in it. yes.
 The same can be said for dividing it by 5 and 7.

 So, we know Aₖ can be expressed as (3,  5  or  7) * (some value in {A₁,..., Aₖ₋₁).
 We also know that Aₖ is, by definition, the next number in the list.
-Therefore, Aᵏ will be the smallest"new" number (a number that it's already in {A₁,   •••, Aₖ₋₁}) that can be formed by multiplying each value in the list by 3, 5 or 7.
+Therefore, Aᵏ will be the smallest "new" number (a number that it's already in {A₁,   •••, Aₖ₋₁}) that can be formed by multiplying each value in the list by 3, 5 or 7.

 How would we find Aₖ?
 Well, we could actually multiply each number in the list by 3, 5, and 7 and find the smallest element that has not yet been added to our list.
 This solution is O(k²).
 Not bad, but I think we can do better.

-Rather than Aₖ trying to"pull" from a previous element in the list (by multiplying  all of them by 3, 5 and 7), we can think about each previous value in the list as "pushing" out three subsequent values in the list.
+Rather than Aₖ trying to "pull" from a previous element in the list (by multiplying  all of them by 3, 5 and 7), we can think about each previous value in the list as "pushing" out three subsequent values in the list.
 That is, each number Aᵢ will eventually  be used later in the list in the following forms:

 - 3 * Aᵢ